tom42/agbpack/doc/HUFFMAN.md

 The serialized huffman tree is best viewed as an array of halfwords, where each array element holds two sibling nodes of the tree.

-In a huffman tree, sibling nodes are always both either internal nodes or leaf nodes.

 The array element at index 0 is special: rather than a pair of sibling nodes it stores the size of the serialized tree and the root node, which is always an internal node.

-# TODO: siblings are always either internal nodes or leaf nodes
-#       => document how this is relevant for the serialized tree.
-# TODO: document specialty of the root node